 If an invoice is entered improperly, the methods used to correct it will vary depending on whether transaction reversal is enforced or not.
 If transaction reversal is not enforced, one can simply correct the invoice or transaction and repost.
+Note, however, that this violates generally accepted accounting principles.

-If not, one needs to create a duplicate invoice with exactly opposite values entered.
+If transaction reversal is in effect, one needs to create a duplicate invoice with exactly opposite values entered.
 If one part was listed as received, then one should enter a negative one for the quantity.
-Then one can enter the invoice number as the same as the old one (though I like to add an R to the end to show that it is a reversing transaction).
+Then one can enter the invoice number as the same as the old one.
+Add an R to the end to show that it is a reversing transaction.
 Once this is posted, one can enter the invoice correctly.